edrlab/members/content/post/CELA.md

 series: ["country"]
 tags: ["members"]
 categories: ["Associations, libraries and companies specialised in accessibility services"]
-description: ["The Centre for Equitable Library Access is a national non-profit organisation established by Canadian public libraries to champion the fundamental right of Canadians with print disabilities to access media and reading materials in the format of their choice."]
+summary: "The Centre for Equitable Library Access is a national non-profit organisation established by Canadian public libraries to champion the fundamental right of Canadians with print disabilities to access media and reading materials in the format of their choice."
 press:
 active: true
 layout: members
+showReadTime: false
+showDate: false
 permalink: ""
 ---